salesforce/codeceptjs-bdd/README.md

 ## CodceptJS-Cucumber : E2E Framework

+> CodeceptJS E2E Framework with Cucumber and Saucelabs Integration

+* Run Cucumber Scenarios on local browsers or chrome:headless
+* Run tests on Saucelabs
+  * Single Browser
+  * Multi Browsers in Parallel
+* Launch HTML report
+* Co-locate the E2E framework to your repository

 To get started, follow the instructions on [Codeceptjs-Cucumber README](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-cucumber/README.md)

 ## CodeceptJS-Saucelabs : Single or Multibrowsers in Parallel